MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch2.md

 ---
-title: Azure Speech Services tutorials - 2.
-Adding an offline mode for local speech-to-text translation
+title: Adding an offline mode for local speech-to-text translation
 description: Complete this course to learn to implement Azure Speech SDK within a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull